 At the corner of Sandollar Road and Starfish Drive is Folly Field Beach Park.
 The beach here is a bit more relaxed than some of the other Hilton Head beaches.
 However, you can still find bathrooms, showers, water fountains, and a vending machine.

-Folly Field Beach is a popular spot to watch the sunrise above the Atlantic Ocean.
+Folly Field Beach is a popular spot to watch the sunrise over the Atlantic Ocean.

 TOUR HILTON HEAD DISTILLERY

-They specialize in craft premium, small-batch rum, and vodka all made by hand.
-The distillery is the one and only on the island and is a popular day and night destination for visitors and locals.
+They specialize in craft premium, small-batch rum, and vodka — all made by hand.
 The distillery even has options for non-drinkers.

 HUNT SAND DOLLARS ON VANISHING ISLAND